panzerdp/dmitripavlutin.com/posts/011-declare-function/index.md

 A **function** is a parametric block of code defined once and called multiple times later.

-In JavaScript a function is composed from many parts:
+In JavaScript a function is composed of many parts:

 * JavaScript code that forms the function body
 * The list of parameters